6 Weeks : August 6th to September 16th

 Life At Aprovecho

-During the five week course you will be either in a shared dorm-room in our Strawbale or camping on our 40-acre land trust.
+During the six-week course you will be either in a shared dorm-room in our Strawbale dormitory or camping on our 40-acre land trust.
 All meals emphasize local foods (much of which is grown on-site) and are completely organic.
 Most weekends are free to explore the grander Pacific Northwest.

 We are now offering grants and interest-free tuition financing to qualified residential students.
 To learn more about these options to finance your education at Aprovecho call us at (541) 942-8198.